linkerd/gsoc/rfc/2020/alertmanager-integration/christyjacob4.md

 As a starting point, this can easily be tested using Linkerd's own test apps [Emojivoto](https://github.com/BuoyantIO/emojivoto) and [BooksApp](https://github.com/BuoyantIO/booksapp).

 # Deliverables
-- Ability to [install](#providing-an-option-to-include-AlertManager-in-the-installation) Alertmanager as part of the Control plane.
+- Ability to [install](#providing-an-option-to-include-AlertManager-in-the-installation) Alertmanager as an addon as part of the Control plane.
 - [Default](#default-rules) out-of-the-box alerts.
 - Simple configuration of [alert channels](#alertmanager-helm-chart) (slack, email).
 - [Service profile Integration](#Service-Profile-Integration) to provide per route alerts.